BritishPandaChick/disney-codes/log.md

 - Go back and fix site issues for bottom navigation and email button

 **Link(s) for the day's work:** [30 Days 30 Sites Mobile Services and Events](https://github.com/BritishPandaChick/30sites-mobile-events)

+## Day 14: June 14, 2020
+**What I Did Today:** Add styles to style.scss file and compile styles to site.
+Update multiple sections in mobile.scss file.
+Add link tag inside h1 tag in header in index.html.

+**Day Summary:** All the styles are now added to the website.
+I didn't make too many changes to the style.scss file since I wanted to concentrate on getting the mobile.scss style updates started.
+The rest of the session was spent working on getting the mobile styles updated.
+Today I managed to get the header, email, meet, and highlight sections done.
+These sections didn't have too many changes except adding padding to headlines and images so there was a little more spacing between the elements.
+This made things look better and fixed some of the issues I was having with the highlight section.
+I wasn't able to get to the bottom navigation, but tomorrow I'll spend my time playing around with Flexbox and see if the properties will help.
+If they don't, I'll need to rethink my plan.

+**Tomorrow's List:**
+- Figure out how to fix bottom navigation on mobile site
+- Add final style changes to mobile footer

+**Link(s) for the day's work:** [30 Days 30 Sites Mobile Services and Events](https://github.com/BritishPandaChick/30sites-mobile-events)